ip-repo/guides/example-tts-pyside6/example-tts-pyside6.md

 ```
 Qt has a nice text to speech engine but in the current version (6.6.2) it only allow to speak text.
 This engine allow to change the pitch ,rate and volume and voices and it also work in offline mode.
-It does over some signals like sayingWord that emit's the current word that the engine speak and this can help us to make more creative programs.
+It does offer some signals like sayingWord that emit's the current word that the engine speak and this can help us to make more creative programs.

 <img width="416" alt="qt_widget" src="https://github.com/ip-repo/guides/assets/123945379/cac24ab2-2e77-48dc-a2e4-4102fd5d45fd">